codema-dev/drem/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-The goal of `drem` is to automate:
+The goal of `drem` is to:

-- Downloading of data from various sources
+- Download Dublin energy-related data (from SEAI, the CSO etc.)
-- Transforming this raw data into a usable format for the creation of a bottom-up energy model for Dublin
+- Transform this data into a bottom-up energy demand model for Dublin

-... to enable:
+`drem` uses open-source software and open-access data to enable:
 - Reproducibility
 - Usage of 'Live'/up-to-date data sources

-> This process is also known as [__Extract, Transform, Load__](https://en.wikipedia.org/wiki/Extract,_transform,_load) or etl.
-Under the hood `drem` uses `prefect` to [chain Python functions in a `prefect` flow into a data pipeline](https://docs.prefect.io/core/tutorial/02-etl-flow.html).

-You may also find `drem` useful to __download any data sets used in `drem` using simple Python commands__ rather than manually downloading them yourself from source (see [Basic Usage](#basic-usage)).

-`drem` currently uses the following data sets:
+Software:

+- `prefect` to orchestrate all `drem` tasks via a data pipeline
+- `pandas` to transform columnar data
+- `geopandas` to transform columnar geospatial data
+- `requests` to download data
+- `pypostal` to standardise and parse address string columns
+- `docker` to create a reproducible build environment that runs on Windows, OSX and Linux
+- `git` to track code changes

+Data:

 - Residential buildings: